wesExpress/DarkMatter/README.md

 # CEngine

 This is a cross-platform rendering engine for the purpose of learning.
+It is written entirely in C and does not use external libraries, with two main exceptions:
+- Libraries
+- - GLFW for prototyping with OpenGL
+- - GLAD to access OpenGL functions
+- Objective C
+- - for OSX specific code and metal rendering

 The general design philosophy is as follows:
 - Get a process of the rendering pipeline working with OpenGL